blimmbamm/gatsby-website-blog/src/blog/angular-generic-mutation-wrapper.md

 slug: "angular-generic-http-mutation-wrapper"
 title: "A generic wrapper for mutating http queries in Angular using RxJS"
 stack: ["Angular", "RxJS", "TypeScript"]
+description: 'This is how you can implement a wrapper for mutating http queries in Angular'
+keywords: ['angular', 'rxjs', 'fetching', 'mutation', 'loading state', 'error state', 'behaviorsubject', 'observable']
 ---

 ## Content